yuansuny/yuansuny.github.io/_pages/about.md

   - /about.html
 ---

-This is Yuan Sun's home on the web!
+I am currently postdoctoral researcher at RMIT University.
+I obtained my Ph.D degree from University of Melbourne in 2018 and Bachelor's degree from Peking University in 2013.
+My research interest lies in applied mathmatics, particularly in optimization and operations research, evolutionary computation and machine learning.

 News
 ======

 1. Our paper has been accepted in ...
-The software is avaiable at http://yuansuny.github.io.
+The software is avaiable at "http://yuansuny.github.io".